-Adopted by the Governing Body Spring 2024 Date for Review Spring 2025
+Approved by the Governing Body Spring 2025 Date for Review Spring 2026

-At Yapton C of E Primary School our vision for our learning community is
+At Yapton C. of E. Primary School our vision for our learning community is to have a secure understanding of themselves and their place in our world today;

-At Yapton C of E Primary School we believe that our children should have a curriculum that empowers them to be able to 'live life in all its fullness'.
+At Yapton C. of E. Primary School we believe that our children should have a curriculum that empowers them to be able to 'live life in all its fullness'.